 Now, it becomes more interesting.

-We learnt above that antibiotics are produced by some fungi for their defence against bacteria.
-But, these bacteria are not defenceless, they can alter themselves to resist these antibiotics!
+We learned above that antibiotics are produced by some fungi for their defense against bacteria.
+But, these bacteria are not defenseless, they can alter themselves to resist these antibiotics!

 Let us compare the fight among microbes to human wars.
 If an antibiotic is a sword, bacteria can resist with a shield.
 When antibiotics are missiles, bacteria resist with an interceptor.